konstantin-lukas/verivote/README.md

 # OAuth

 For testing the project comes with a containerized KeyCloak that is only used for development and tests.
 For production, you can choose which OAuth providers you want to use.
+The login credentials for KeyCloak are "user" and "password".

 To use an OAuth provider, you need to register the app in the developer portal of each provider you would like to use and make sure it is registered in `@/app/auth/[...nextauth]/route.ts`.
 Since the login page has